 Python 3.10 - Structural Pattern Matching

 Structural pattern matching has been added in the form of a match statement and case statements of patterns with associated actions.
 Patterns consist of sequences, mappings, primitive data types as well as class instances.
-Pattern matching enables programs to extract information from complex data types, branch on the structure of data, and apply specific actions based on different forms of data.
+Pattern matching enables programs to extract information from complex data types, branch on the structure of data, and apply specific actions based on different forms of data.#Example

 num = 10